Skip to main content

 🧢 Coach T's Recap

-Category and household penetration measure different things.
-One tracks people, the other tracks homes.
+Category penetration and household penetration measure different things.
+One focuses on people, the other on households.
 They’re not interchangeable, yet each has value depending on your goal.

-At Tracksuit, category penetration is calculated at the consumer level.
-That means when we ask, “Have you purchased [category] in the past [timeframe]?” we're talking about individual people.
-You might come across household penetration from other sources, especially in FMCG.
+At Tracksuit, category penetration is calculated at the individual consumer level.
+That means when we ask, “Have you purchased [category] in the past [timeframe]?” we're talking about people, not homes.
+You may come across household penetration in other data sources, particularly in FMCG and retail contexts.

 So, what’s the difference?